caburum/scoutradioz-team-map/README.md

 To create a static production version of the app: `npm run build`.

 You can preview the production build with `npm run preview`.

+## Continious Deployment

+The site is re-built and deployed when the source sheet changes.

+[Vercel hook](https://vercel.com/docs/concepts/deployments/deploy-hooks) triggered on Google Sheets change by [Apps Script](https://stackoverflow.com/a/62105239)

 ## Roadmap